Scott Terry (baseball)

 Terry played college baseball at Southwestern University, during which time he grew approximately six inches taller.
 His rapid growth spurt left him bow-legged and required multiple knee surgeries.

-He was drafted by the Reds in the 12th round of the 1980 amateur draft as an outfielder.
-Terry played his first professional season with their Class A-Advanced Tampa Tarpons in 1983.
-After struggling in the minor leagues for a few years and making a few successful appearances on the mound during blowout games, Reds executive Sheldon Bender suggested converting him to a pitcher.
+Terry was drafted by the Reds in the 12th round of the 1980 amateur draft as an outfielder.
+He played his first professional season with their Class A-Advanced Tampa Tarpons in 1983.
+After struggling in the minor leagues for a few years and making a few successful appearances on the mound during blowout games, Reds executive Sheldon Bender suggested converting Terry to a pitcher.
 He prospered in the new role and rose quickly through the minors.

-As of 2023, Terry still lives in the St. Louis area.
+As of 2024, Terry still lives in the St. Louis area, and remains active in the St. Louis amateur sports scene, particularly pickleball.